 - Implement a security layer using SSL to ensure that all network traffic between your Sisense server and client machines is encrypted.
 For steps to do so, see here: https://documentation.sisense.com/setting-up-ssl/.
 After implementing SSL, ensure the port used (typically 443) is also open for inbound TCP connections.

-Once these settings are implemented, external users, who were granted the access will be able to view dashboards by entering the machines IP and the port Sisense communicates on for example: xx.xxx.xx.xx:8081 or myBi.company.com:8081
+Once these settings are implemented, external users will be able to access Sisense by entering the Sisense DNS/IP address and port (for example, "192.0.2.0:8081" or "analytics.example.com:8081").

 If a user is unable to connect remotely after the settings were applied, you can test the communication between the machines to understand the source of the connectivity failure by doing the following:

 - Confirm the Sisense web application is running and accessible locally on the server